danitseitlin/reportportal-testcafe-plugin/README.md

 This is the **reportportal-plugin** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).

-# Integrate with Reporter in your project
+# Integrate this Reporter in your project

 ## Install the reporter via NPM
 ```
-npm i testcafe-reporter-reportportal-plugin --save-dev
+npm i testcafe-reporter-reportportal-plugin@latest --save-dev
 ```

 ## Use the reporter in your TestCafe test run